rmendels/rerddapXtracto/README.md

 `rerddapXtracto` is an <span style="color:blue">R</span> package developed to subset and extract satellite and other oceanographic related data from a remote <span style="color:blue">ERDDAP</span> server.
 The program can extract data for a moving point in time along a user-supplied set of longitude, latitude and time points; in a 3D bounding box; or within a polygon (through time).

+These functions differ from those in the xtractomatic package in that they use the `rerddap` package to access gridded data on any ERDDAP server, but they require the user to provide initial information about the data to be extracted.

 There are three main data extraction functions in the `xtractomatic` package: